What Is A Genicular Nerve Block?

 Sometimes a corticosteroid will be injected for inflammation, as well.
 But unlike other joint injections, a genicular nerve block is most frequently simply an anesthetic medication with no steroid.

-Why is a Genicular Nerve Block performed?
+Why Is A Genicular Nerve Block Performed?

 A genicular knee block is a minimally invasive procedure with a low risk of side effects or complications that can help relieve pain safely so that you can begin other treatments, such as physical therapy.